sifirib/jammerDEAUTHway/README.md

 #### jammerDEAUTHway
-This tool can automatically drop devices connected to all wifi networks around you from the wifi.
+This tool can automatically drop devices connected to all WiFi networks around you from the device.
 All you have to do is meet the requirements, give permissions to the files and run it as root.
 Have fun :>

 ## Features:

-+You can change your MAC address by giving an address you want.
+[+] Change your MAC address by giving an address you want.

-+You can change quality of the attack by giving number between 1 and 20.
+[+] Change quality of the attack by giving number between 1-20.

-+You can attack only a specific target by giving name of the WIFI correctly.
+[+] Attack only a specific target by giving name of the WiFi (ESSID) correctly.

-+You can determine how many packages will be sent to the target(s).
+[+] Determine how many packages will be sent to the target(s).

 ### Important Note: